 Decongestants.
-These work by constricting blood vessels, which shrinks swollen membranes and allows more air to pass through nasal passages.
+Oral pseudoephedrine (pronounced sue-doe-e-FED-rin), the active ingredient in Sudafed, works by constricting blood vessels, which shrinks swollen membranes and allows more air to pass through nasal passages.
 As a result, tissues dry out so there is less postnasal drip.
-Pseudoephedrine (pronounced sue-doe-e-FED-rin), the active ingredient in Sudafed, and phenylephrine (pronounced fen-ill-EF-rin) are the most common decongestants.
-Decongestants can be wonderfully effective in the short run, but they also present problems.
-You can become dependent on decongestant nose sprays if you use them for more than four consecutive days.
+It can be wonderfully effective in the short run, but they also present problems. .

 Pseudoephedrine is a key ingredient in the illicit production of the addictive stimulant methamphetamine.
 You don't need a prescription, but you do need to show ID to purchase it.
 Pseudoephedrine can potentially make you jittery, interfere with sleep and raise your blood pressure.
 If you have high blood pressure or heart disease, check with your doctor before using it.

 Nasal decongestants have other active ingredients that can help decrease post nasal drip, a common cause of coughing.
 However, they should only be used for a few days to avoid rebound nasal congestion.